agentsmesh check

 Difference between check and generate --check

-agentsmesh check— fast: reads lock file and checks current file hashes.
-Does not run the full generation pipeline.agentsmesh generate --check— slower: runs the full generation pipeline and compares output to what’s on disk.
-More thorough but takes longer.
+agentsmesh check— fast: reads the lock and re-hashes files only.
+Covers both canonical-source drift and drift in the generated outputs recorded in the lock.
+Does not run the generators.agentsmesh generate --check— slower: runs the full generation pipeline and compares output to what’s on disk.
+Additionally catches output differences caused by generator or version changes over otherwise-unchanged sources.

 For CI pipelines where speed matters, use agentsmesh check.
 Use generate --check when you want to verify the full generation path.